Sheet Pan Chicken Fajitas

 - olive oil

 - Kalyn’s Taco Seasoning, or you can use homemade or purchased Fajita Seasoning (affiliate link)

 - Mission Carb Balance Low-Carb Tortillas (affiliate link) for serving, or other tortillas of your choice

 - fresh lime pieces to squeeze on at the table (optional)

 Fajitas are a Mexican dish where strips of meat, peppers, and onions are grilled on a hot pan and then served inside tortillas.
 You may have seen them delivered sizzling hot to the table in a Mexican restaurant!
 Originally fajitas were mostly made with skirt steak, but now both beef and chicken fajitas are popular.
 And beef fajitas are almost always marinated to tenderize the meat and add flavor.

-You can make these Sheet Pan Chicken Fajitas without marinating the chicken, if that’s what works for you.
+You can make these Chicken Fajitas without marinating the chicken, if that’s what works for you.
 Or if you absolutely can’t marinate for the 4-8 hours I’m suggesting, even an hour or two of marinating time will add flavor.
-But a longer marinating time will really produce flavorful chicken, so I recommend it if you can make that work.
+But a longer marinating time will really produce flavorful chicken, so I recommend that method if you can possibly make it work.
 If you’re home, just starting marinating the chicken mid-afternoon.
 Or if you’re out of the house during the day, you can cut chicken the night before, put it in a Ziploc bag in the fridge, then add the marinade in the morning and let it marinate in the fridge all day.

 What if you don’t like green bell peppers?

 I know some people have a strong preference for red, yellow, or orange bell peppers and aren’t really fond of the green ones.
-By all means, use any color of peppers you prefer for your Chicken Fajitas!
+By all means, use any color of peppers you prefer for your Sheet Pan Fajitas!